Friday, January 24, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 Robust web user interface and helpful optional mobile app; easy-to-blend-in design

-Comparatively compact with no internal fan
+Comparatively compact with no internal fan; runs cool and quiet

 Cons